ZacDSmith/Discord-bot/README.md

 chatbot.py

-    !chat {prompt:str} response to a prompt entered by the user.
+    !chat {prompt:str} response to a prompt entered by the user

 imageai.py

-    !image {prompt:str} generates a image using prompt entered by the user.
+    !image {prompt:str} generates a image using prompt entered by the user

 ticket.py

-    !setuptick sets up channel to host the embed for the ticket.
-    The ticket button opens a ticket that only the admins and user can access.
+    !setuptick sets up channel to host the embed for the ticket The ticket button opens a ticket that only the admins and user can access